JinRcn/SRD-RE/README.md

 ## Contact

-If you have any comments or suggestions, please raise an issue or contact: Jinrong Huang (huangjinrong@genomics.cn)
+If you have any comments or suggestions, please raise an issue or contact me:

+Jinrong Huang (huangjinrong@genomics.cn)